The Verkhovna Rada supported the draft law on deserters

 According to the draft law, exemption from criminal liability is possible only under certain conditions:

-1. A person committed an offense during martial law for the first time.
+1. The person committed an offense during martial law for the first time.

-2. The person appealed to the investigator or the prosecutor before the completion of the pre-trial investigation with the intention of returning to the military unit.
+2. The person applied to the investigator or prosecutor before the completion of the pre-trial investigation with the intention to return to the military unit.

-3. The commander of the unit gave written consent to the continuation of service.
+3. The unit commander provided written consent to continue service.

-Olha Marko, an expert of the NGO "Juridychna Sotnia", noted that this decision should be voluntary.
-She also emphasized that exemption from criminal liability is possible only until the pre-trial investigation is completed.
+Olga Marko, an expert from the NGO “Legal Hundred,” noted that this decision should be voluntary.
+She also emphasized that exemption from criminal liability is possible only until the completion of the pre-trial investigation.
 After its completion, the opportunity to use this provision will be lost.

-Not all members of the military agree that desertions and desertions are a serious problem.
-The former commander of "Aidar" Evgeny Dyky notes that there are many reasons why soldiers leave units, including personal problems or conflicts with the commander.
-He also believes that commanders, given the circumstances of the escape, make decisions at their own discretion.
+Not all military personnel agree that desertion and desertion are serious problems.
+Former commander of Aidar, Yevhen Dyky, notes that there are many reasons why soldiers leave their units, including personal problems or conflicts with their commander.
+He also believes that commanders, taking into account the circumstances of the escape, make decisions at their own discretion.

-The draft law is now at the stage of first reading.
-During the preparation for the second reading, suggestions and amendments may be submitted that may change the final version of the document.
+The bill is currently in its first reading stage.
+During the preparation for the second reading, proposals and amendments may be submitted that could change the final version of the document.

 spot_imgspot_imgspot_imgspot_img